cmriat/l0/.github/pull_request_template.md

-## 做了什么 / What did you do
+## What did you do
-阐述本次PR的修改内容
+Explain what you did in this PR.
+If it is a bug fix, please include the issue number.

-## 新增测试用例 / New test cases
+## New test cases
-如果没有，填无
+If you added new features, please add test cases to cover them.
+If it is a bug fix, please add test cases to reproduce the bug.

-## 测试结果 / Test results
+## Test results
-如果是文档修改，可以不跑测试
+If this is a documentation change, you can skip running tests.

-## 其他说明 / Other comments
+## Other comments
-其他需要说明的内容，如果没有，填无
+If you have any other comments, please include them here.